 It’s big, bold, and lays claim to so many world records it might even have the world record for the number of world records.
 But beyond the superlatives, skyscrapers and inexplicably squeaky-clean streets, there’s far more to Dubai then meets the eye.
 Here is our list of the best things to do in Dubai.

-This article is inspired by our Rough Guides to Dubai guidebook — your essential guide to travelling to Dubai.
+This article is inspired by The Rough Guide to Dubai — your essential guide to travelling to Dubai.

 At the heart of old Dubai, is the district of Deira.
 It is comprised of an atmospheric tangle of bazaars, ranging from the Gold Souk’s glittering shop windows to the aromatic alleyways of the Spice Souk.
 Deira is one of the older and more intriguing neighbourhoods in Dubai, with a mix of Middle Eastern, Indian, Pakistani, Somali and even Filipino residents making their mark on the area.
 Visiting here is one of the best things to do in Dubai.